Enterprise digital transformation

 Research & governance

-Embedded data governance
+Improving data accuracy and governance

 Outcomes